EoinTravers/hugo.eointravers.com/content/post/web-3/index.md

 summary: "You're not the first person who has had to build a website.
 In this post, I cover some tools you should be familiar with before we get down to work."
 ---

 > It's been *a while* since the last post in this series.
 I haven't been totally idle.
-I've built a whole load of online experiments, and developed a a series of workshops on the material I'll be covering in these posts.
+I've built a whole load of online experiments, and developed a series of workshops on the material I'll be covering in these posts.
 The next few posts should come fairly soon.

 ---